 - For small dogs give approx. 300 mg.

 - For medium dogs give about 400 mg.

 - For large and giant breeds give about 500mg.

 Make sure you use vegetable capsules instead of gelatin capsules or the pill may not dissolve quick enough.

 Animal Herbalist Cat Lane recommends powdered ginger in half ratio with powdered chamomile in raw honey for those dogs that have a hard time ingesting liquids or capsules.
 Give 1/8 tsp dissolved in a bit of honey for each 15 lbs of bodyweight.

 Homeopathy is also helpful for dealing with dog vomiting.

 - For severe nausea with excessive drooling, swallowing or nervous movements, and a disinterest in food or water, try Ipecac root.
 Use the 6x or 30c potency.

-- Nux Vomica in the 6x or 30c potency can be used for dogs that are heaving and vomiting or nauseous from inhaling their food.
+- Nux Vomica in the 6x or 30c potency can be used for a dog vomiting, heaving or nauseous from inhaling their food.

-- Pulsatilla 6 or 30c is useful for dogs vomiting undigested food particles.
+- Pulsatilla 6 or 30c is useful for a dog vomiting undigested food particles.
 Dose 1 time or speak to your homeopathic vet before dosing again.